Condorr001/Assignment1_ARP/README.md

 by the input process.
 This process also calculates the current speed of the drone.

-The formulae used to calculate the next position of the drone are the
+The formula used to calculate the next position of the drone is the
 following:
 ```math
 x = \frac{